Cherreads

 "You haven't checked."

 Back on his desk, a stack of candidate applications waited for him.
-They had been screened only for basic legibility before being passed directly to his attention.
-The garrison decree had drawn more responses than he had expected.
-Processing them properly would consume time he did not have yet.
+They had been screened only for basic legibility before being passed to his attention.
+The garrison decree had drawn more responses than he expected.
+Sorting through them properly would take time he did not have.

 "A few dozen.
 More still coming in."

-"Godric thinks three of them deserve immediate review.
+"Godric thinks three deserve immediate review.
 The rest he described as fine."

 "Encouraging."